datum360/Datum360-API-User-Guides/Matthew/DDM360/Deliverable/POST create deliverable.md

 ```

 ## Response Body
-JSON object containing the handle of the newly created deliverable
+JSON object containing the handle of the newly created deliverable.

 ## Example Response
 ```JSON